 Where to find support

-If you're finding it difficult to support a girl in care, talk to the other Leaders in your unit or ask for support from your commissioner.
-You might find that other Leaders have experienced similar things and can give you guidance.
+If you're finding it difficult to support a girl in care, talk to the other leaders in your unit or ask for support from your commissioner.
+You might find that other leaders have experienced similar things and can give you guidance.
 However, it's important that you preserve the confidentiality of the child when discussing anything about them.

 You can also contact the girl’s foster parents, social worker or family support worker for guidance.
 However, if you have any safeguarding concerns, please make sure you follow Girlguiding's Safeguarding policy.

-The Who Cares Trust provide a voice for young people in care, and offer further support for local authorities, education professionals and foster carers.
+Become provide a voice for young people in care, and offer further support for local authorities, education professionals and foster carers.